 PAX is the only organisation that publishes regular updates on the private sector involvement in the nuclear weapons industry.
 The Don't Bank on the Bomb project reports are the only freely available source of information on the companies behind nuclear weapons.
 The project also profiles financial institutions that exclude these types of investments as well as an annual review of all institutions that still invest in companies that are involved with these weapons of mass destruction.
 PAX also coordinates global campaign efforts to further stigmatize nuclear weapons through popular engagement with the financial sector.

 The PAX No Nukes-team is a key player in the International Campaign to Abolish Nuclear Weapons (ICAN).
-ICAN works towards full implementation of the Treaty on the Prohibition of Nuclear Weapons.
-More than 450 organizations from over 100 countries are part of ICAN.
+ICAN works for the abolition of nuclear weapons including through full implementation of the Treaty on the Prohibition of Nuclear Weapons.
+The Nobel Peace Prize was awarded to ICAN in 2017 for its work to draw attention to the humanitarian consequences of nuclear weapons and its efforts to achieve a treaty-based prohibition of these weapons.
+More than 500 organizations from over 100 countries are part of ICAN.
 PAX is represented in the leadership of ICAN and supports global efforts with national activities.
 For more information visit www.icanw.org.

 By collecting more than 45,000 signatures in the Sign Against Nuclear Weapons' citizen’s initiative (Teken tegen kernwapens burgerinitiatief), PAX brought a brief demonstration of democracy to the nuclear weapons debate.
 The initiative required Parliament to hold a debate on a national ban on nuclear weapons, and resulted in Dutch participation in negotiations for the international Treaty on the Prohibition of Nuclear Weapons.